 Address: 93 Pike St #307, Seattle, WA 98101, USA

 All the perks of co-working without the small talk or marketing pitches that come with conventional co-working office spaces.
 Folio is a private library located above Pike Place market.
 Climb the stairs tucked away between the fish throwers and Seattle’s beloved mini donut stand, and you’ll discover this hidden gem with massive windows overlooking the Puget Sound.

 Although it is much quieter and more work-friendly than public libraries, Folio is only accessible to members or those paying a day rate of $5 (Weekly: $25).
 The annual membership fee is a reasonable $125 per year (or $75 for those under age 30 OR have proof they are a current student at any age).
 Folio is an interesting and one of my favorite secret spaces in Pike Place Market to work or study.

 Address: 17171 Bothell Way NE, Lake Forest Park, WA 98155, USA

 I won’t go into much detail on co-working spaces, since if you are researching work spaces in Seattle you’ve probably already researched paid shared offices as an option.
-Seattle has a number of co-working spaces including WeWork, Makers, and others.
-I experimented with several co-working spaces during my time in Seattle, however, I found the spaces more difficult to work in than public spaces.
+Seattle has a number of co-working spaces, including WeWork, The Pioneer Collective, and others.
+I experimented with several co-working spaces during my time in Seattle.
+However, I generally found coworking spaces more difficult to work in than public spaces.